david-davidson/SICP/README.md

 These notes aren't intended to be complete.
 Instead, they capture information that's new to me (or otherwise illuminating).

-Likewise, certain of the exercises assume enough math knowledge that (for me) they're more about math than programming; I've opted to skip these for now.
+Likewise, I'm skipping certain exercises: in particular, those that assume enough math knowledge that (for me) they're more about math than programming.
+In general, I'm skipping exercises that involve enough friction that they risk stopping forward momentum.

 ### Contents
 * [Chapter 1](chapters/1)